idris-Ak/soil-fullstack-webapp/README.md

 1. Ensure Node.js is installed so that you can install the project dependencies if required.
 Use this link to install Node.js if not already installed:
     - `https://nodejs.org/en/download`
 2. Install necessary dependencies by running `npm install` in the 'my-app' folder, 'express' folder and 'admin-app' folder in your terminal if the dependencies aren't already installed.
-3. Navigate to the express folder by running `cd express` in your terminal.
+3. Navigate to the 'express' folder by running `cd express` in your terminal.
 4. Start the servers for both the SOIL website and the admin dashboard by executing `node server.js` in your terminal.
 5. On a separate terminal, navigate to the SOIL frontend code by running `cd my-app` in your terminal.
 6. Start the SOIL frontend code by executing `npm start` in your terminal.
 7. To start the admin dashboard frontend code, go to the 'admin-app' folder by running `cd admin` and then cd `admin-app` in a new terminal.
 8. Start the admin dashboard frontend code by executing `npm start` in your terminal.
+9. To run the unit tests, navigate to the 'express' folder and run `npm test` in your terminal.

 ## Admin Dashboard
 1. **Review Management**: